Javascript is not enabled.

 4. Buy a radio that uses alternative power.
 These days, the choices go beyond alkaline batteries to hand-cranked devices and some that can be recharged in sunlight.
 Test the signal quality of the news station you’ll listen to most before you need it, and if you store the radio long term, keep the batteries nearby but separate from the radio to prevent corrosion.

-You might also be able to use your car radio during an emergency — but don’t count on it.
-Your vehicle may be damaged, or you may need to conserve gasoline and battery power after a storm.
+You may be able to use your car radio during an emergency — but don’t count on it.
+Your vehicle may be damaged, or you'll need to conserve gasoline and battery power after a storm.

 6. Follow FEMA, the American Red Cross and first responders on your social media accounts so you’ll be tuned in to more real-time information after a disaster.